Itheum/architecture-diagrams/live_whitepaper.md

 - Users can exist their stake anytime, but their vote will be withdraw if they exit during an active voting round
 - `Proposals` can be decisions to `roadmap updates` or `changes to core platform parameters`
 - **Core Platform Parameters** can be tasks like `Update Quorum %`, `Approve new Data Coalition applications`, `Manage core Data Coalition parameters (min:max members / min fees to join)`, `Setting Harberger Tax rate on Coalitions managing Data NFTs`, `Manage Key-pool parameters for Personal Data Vault nodes (max / min / rotation / bonds)`, `Manage node parameters for Trusted Computation framework (max / min / rotation / bonds)` etc.
-- **Roadmap updates** are bascially proposals to move the development roadmap future (see above in Roadmap methodology section)
+- **Roadmap updates** are basically proposals to move the development roadmap future (see above in Roadmap methodology section)
 - Potential issues with this scheme that we will need to design around are `Governance Locks if quorum is not reached` and `Whale dominance`